Headers

 Cache-Control Directives

 The Cache-Control header is automatically parsed and displayed as individual badges.
-Atrahasis does not filter or rewrite directives — whatever the server emits ends up as a badge, including directive=value pairs such as max-age=3600.
+Atrahasis does not filter or rewrite directives, so whatever the server emits ends up as a badge, including directive=value pairs such as max-age=3600.
 The table below is a quick reference to the most common HTTP/1.1 directives you will encounter; other directives (for example no-transform, stale-while-revalidate, or proxy-revalidate) appear the same way when the server returns them.

 | Directive | Meaning |